arcb01/g-narrator/README.md

 ## Requirements
-Cuerrently, the application is **only available for Windows**, since the majority of videogames are played in this OS.
+Currently, the application is **only available for Windows**, since the majority of videogames are played in this OS.
+Besides that, supported languages for this app are English and Spaniash.

 ## How to use?